5 reasons why you shouldn’t manage your projects in Excel

 When to switch to a professional project management software

-Once maintaining the project management solution you have built in Excel is a task in and of itself, it is time to look for a professional project management solution that fits your business’s needs.
+Once maintaining an Excel-based project management solution is a task in and of itself, it is time to look for a professional project management solution that fits your business’s needs.
 One that streamlines processes, centralizes data, provides the right tools for all involved and works as a collaboration platform.

 If yours is a project-centric organization, you should consider a project management software an essential resource.
 It is to your business what machinery is to manufacturers – important infrastructure to ensure success.